LinCompbio/SCORCH2/README.md

 You may change the code on `sc2_evaluation.py` and create customized results, and in the future SC2 will be available on the Lab server as a common service.

+### Issue report

+Feel free to open an issue or get in touch with : lin.chen@ed.ac.uk ✉️.

 ## 📖 Citation